By Jessica Mozo

 Other Illinois Mural Cities

-Murals add zest to more than a dozen other Illinois cities, including Joliet, Lincoln, Sterling, Charleston, Metropolis, Atlanta, Sullivan and Rockford.
+Illinois murals add zest to more than a dozen other cities, including Joliet, Lincoln, Sterling, Charleston, Metropolis, Atlanta, Sullivan and Rockford.
 The Illinois Lincoln Highway, a National Scenic Byway, is also producing a series of interpretive murals along its corridor in Northern Illinois.

 Back in Chester, Mueller says she loves being a mural artist for the satisfaction it brings when others enjoy her color-splashed walls.